tatam/lama/LIST.md

 # LIST
-The purpose of this file is to give a non exaustive list of the information to be placed in the Lama input file.
-It is noted that it is never necessary to put all of this information on a given target.
+The purpose of this file is to give a non exhaustive list of the information to be placed in the Lama input file.
+It is noted that it is never necessary to put all of this informations for a given target.
 It is necessary to know how to sort between what the target could have put in his password or not.
 ## Informations
 	- Actual year
 	- Years - X